Signature-Sound-Vienna/listenHere/README.md

    - **Choose a folder** to automatically match all audio files inside it.
    - **Choose individual files** to select specific audio recordings.
    - **Drag and drop** audio files directly onto the overlay.
+   - Optionally, switch to the **Linked Data URIs** tab to configure how linked-data annotations will be targeted - see [Annotations (Linked Data)](#annotations-linked-data) below.
+4. You can reopen this overlay at any time by clicking the **Manage files** button in the toolbar.

 ### 2. Using hosted audio files (Basic Usage)
 If your audio files are already hosted on a web server, you can point the app to load them automatically.